 Patio dining: There’s a good reason why so many restaurants in town invest in patios.
 Eating tasty food and enjoying Arizona’s warm temps are two of my favorite things.
 Put them together and you’ve got a slice of heaven.
 My favorites are House of Tricks, Pedal Haus Brewery, Postino Annex and Culinary Dropout at the Yard Tempe.
 But, really it’s hard to go wrong in Tempe.
 Check out a full list of restaurants with great patios.

 Desert Botanical Garden: Desert Botanical Garden is always gorgeous, but spring is when it really comes to life.
 Wildflowers will be in bloom and there’s a great on-site restaurant to try called Gertrude’s where you can enjoy a delicious meal on their lovely patio.
 Another favorite spring activity is the Spring Music in the Garden concert series every Sunday evening through April.
-Also, not to be missed is the gorgeous installation “Electric Desert.”
-Come and experience this light and sound experience by Klip Collective through May 12, 2019.
-Savor a cocktail as you stroll through “Electric Desert” on March 21 at Lit & Sip.
+Also not to be missed is the Wild Rising by Cracking Art exhibition, now through May 10, 2020.

 The Phoenix Zoo: Springtime is one of the best times of year to visit The Phoenix Zoo.
 The weather is perfect for being outside, and the animals like it too!
 Don’t miss the latest exhibit, “Bugs.
 Big Bugs!,” that features twenty-one gigantic bugs, encounters with real live bugs and tons of activities for the entire family now through April 28.
 And my visits always include a stop at Orang-Hutan, the Orangutan habitat, and Monkey Village, where the visitors can walk right into the monkeys’ habitat !
 There are splash pad areas where the the little ones can cool off during the warm afternoons, and the adults can relax while watching the kids have a blast.